 SQL Azure, the cloud-based version of SQL Server, comes with a number of constraints, many of which are put in place to keep users from accessing more services than they need.
-One of the main
+One of the main SQL Azure limitations is on the size and number of databases you can create in any given account.

 But those limits can be ameliorated or worked around, depending on the applications you’re creating and your needs as a database user.
 What’s ironic is that the best, most global solution for the problem isn’t even fully baked yet.